-University Library staff are happy to help you to find the information and resources you need for your unit requirements.
+University Library staff are happy to help you to find the information and resources you need for your subject requirements.
 You can also find style guides for the most commonly used citation styles within the University on the Library website – Library referencing guide.

 Turnitin is a software program that checks assignments for plagiarism.
 Find out more about Turnitin.